-To install Paint Brush Filaments production unit the Applicant has availed a syndicated term financing of Rs. million under State Bank of Pakistan's scheme of Temporary Economic Relief Facility ("TERF") at a quite soft terms and conditions.
-Out of Rs. million loans, Rs. millions are allocated to Paint Brush Filaments unit.
-Due to continuous losses on operations of Paint Brush Filaments segment the Applicant's equity is depleted.
+To install Paint Brush Filament production unit the Applicant has availed a syndicated term financing of Rs.
+120 million under State Bank of Pakistan's scheme of Temporary Economic Relief Facility ("TERF") at a quite soft terms and conditions.
+Out of Rs.
+120 million loans, Rs.
+95 millions are allocated to Paint Brush Filament unit.
+Due to continuous losses on operations of Paint Brush Filament segment the Applicant's equity is depleted.
 Raising further capital for investment and the operation of the industry would be challenging for the Applicant.

-32. Magnitude of Dumping Margin
+29. Magnitude of Dumping Margin

-Dumping margin of 41.18 percent determined for the investigated product at paragraph 28.4 supra is considered enough to cause injury in the form of material retardation of the establishment of domestic industry.
+Dumping margin of 41.69 percent determined for the investigated product at paragraph 25.4 supra is considered enough to cause injury in the form of material retardation to the establishment of domestic industry.

-33. Summing up of Injury i.e. Material Retardation to the Establishment of Domestic Industry a) Volume of dumped imports of the investigated product.
+30. Summing up of Injury i.e. Material Retardation to the Establishment of Domestic Industry

-The information/ data and analysis in the foregoing paragraphs show that the establishment of domestic industry was materially retarded on account of:
+The information/ data and analysis in the foregoing paragraphs shows that the establishment of domestic industry was materially retarded on account of: